Prastiwar/Go-flow/.github/SECURITY.md

 This information will help to triage your report more quickly.

-Prefered langueage for any kind of communication is English (or Polish).
+Preferred language for any kind of communication is English (or Polish).